stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

           Stitch's MySQL and PostgreSQL integrations use JSON schema validation to ensure that values in log messages are attributed to the correct fields when data is loaded into your destination.
 For this reason, schema changes in a source - whether it's changing a column's data type or re-ordering columns - will cause an extraction error to occur.

+          If the column order or data types of a source table change in any capacity, the integration will not persist new or updated records that use this updated schema, as it does not have a means of attributing values to their proper columns based on the ordinal set when compared to the expected schema that was previously detected.

           As {{ page.title }} is a seamless process, an extraction error for any one table in a replication job will disrupt replication from any other tables using {{ page.title }}.

-          If the column order or data types of a source table change in any capacity, the integration will not persist new or updated records that use this updated schema, as it does not have a means of attributing values to their proper fields based on the ordinal set when compared to the expected schema that was previously detected.

           Let's look at an example.
 Here's the same table from before, now with a new `age` column: